The next morning I set off, deciding to give Little Nap another try.

 What could easily be written off as a gimmick was actually a very memorable experience.

 After speaking to one of the assistants, Kayama prepared me a cocktail with a Japanese whiskey base, coffee, and a hint of orange.

 It was impossible to stop at one, so after a delicious chocolate cocktail — with a sherry base and a very chocolate mousse like consistency — I headed back to Shibuya.

 From the station, I took a detour to visit a shanty bar.

-Drinking Blue Moon beer and sharing stories with tourists from England and America in a tiny bar was definitely an experience I’ll remember.
+Drinking Blue Moon beer (which made me think of a bar in Pittsburgh some 3½ years ago) and sharing stories with tourists from England and America in a tiny bar was definitely an experience I’ll remember.